fwupd/fwupd/docs/fwupd.conf.md

 **HostBkc={{FU_DAEMON_CONFIG_DEFAULT_HOST_BKC}}**

-  A host best known configuration is used when using `fwupdmgr sync` which can downgrade firmware to factory versions or upgrade firmware to a supported config level. e.g. **vendor-factory-2021q1**
+  Comma separated list of best known configuration IDs to be used when using `fwupdmgr sync`.
+  This can downgrade firmware to factory versions or upgrade firmware to a supported config level. e.g. **vendor-factory-2021q1,mycompany-2023**

 **ReleaseDedupe={{FU_DAEMON_CONFIG_DEFAULT_RELEASE_DEDUPE}}**